 Saudi Arabia people and society

 Of the Kingdom’s 33.4 million population, almost 38% are expats on short-term employment contracts.
-The Kingdom’s population live mainly in the three main metropolitan areas of Riyadh, Jeddah, and Dammam/Dhahran/Al Khobar.
+The Kingdom’s population lives mainly in the three main metropolitan areas of Riyadh, Jeddah, and Dammam/Dhahran/Al Khobar.
 Around 70% of the population is under the age of 30.

 Except in very rare cases, expats are unable to obtain Saudi citizenship, even if they were born in the country and have lived there all their lives.
 It may be possible if you marry a Saudi citizen.
 See our Guide to citizenship in Saudi Arabia.